 (e) Persons with special expertise related to the vocational technical area of instruction who can strengthen the vocational technical education program may be employed without a vocational technical teacher license.
 Such persons shall work in concert with, and under the direct supervision of, an appropriately licensed vocational technical teacher at all times.

+(f) The qualifications of the Pilot Program Teacher(s) shall be subject to approval by the Commissioner according to industry standards.
+Employment as an approved Pilot Program Teacher may be counted towards Professional Teacher Status.

 (6) Admission of Students